 This course examines Japanese art and visual culture in a wide range forms.
 Through sociopolitical analysis, students will become familiar with Japanese art and culture through a critical study of how the traditional forms are represented in popular culture, including those surrounding us in our daily lives.
-Students will travel to Japan during the spring break to actually experience Japanese culture and learn about the significant and spiritual background of historical heritages through firsthandengagement with actual locations.
-Prerequisite: Any WC&IL II course.
+Students will travel to Japan during the spring break to actually experience Japanese culture and learn about the significant and spiritual background of historical heritages through first-handengagement with actual locations.

-World Art History
+ARTH 6011 (3) World Art History

-This course will cover broad themes in the cultures of the West, Asia, the tribal world and pre-Columbian civilizations.
+This course will cover broad themes in the cultures of the West, Asia, the tribal world, and pre-Columbian civilizations.
 It will explore how different cultures conceptualized artistic problems and esthetic solutions according to their own standards and those imposed upon them by history and circumstances.
 The class will combine class topical presentations by the instructor and students, reviews and critiques based upon the reading list, and a research paper.
-Prerequisite: Graduate standing.